ballerina-platform/ballerina-dev-website/swan-lake/learn-the-platform/build-a-graalvm-executable/graalvm-executable-overview.md

 ## Build the GraalVM executable

-There are two ways to build the GraalVM native executable for a Ballerina application.
+There are two ways to build the GraalVM native executable for a Ballerina application using the GraalVM Community Edition (CE).

 - [Build the GraalVM executable in a container](/learn/build-the-executable-in-a-container)
 - [Build the GraalVM executable locally](/learn/build-the-executable-locally)

-The above guides use GraalVM CE to discuss the topics.